Exemption Guide

 Conservation easements

-Land designated as an ecological laboratory is used primarily for environmental research or education.
-This requires formal approval and typically involves a university, research institution, or environmental agency.
+Land designated for environmental research or education.
+Requires formal approval from a state agency and typically involves a university, research institution, or environmental agency.

 Who qualifies?